Theodore Long: General manager of SmackDown and ECW (2004–2012)

 In April 2007, Long became the on-screen boyfriend of Kristal Marshall, after weeks flirting with each other backstage.
 Long then began to look for an assistant so he could spend more time with Kristal, eventually revealing Vickie Guerrero as his new assistant on May 25, 2007, an appointment made partly at Kristal's request.
-At Vengeance: Night of Champions he appeared after Edge lost a Last Chance match against Batista via disqualification as a result of a low blow and reset the match, with the disqualification and countout rule waived.
-On the June 22, 2007 episode of SmackDown!, Long asked Kristal to marry him.
+On the June 22 episode of SmackDown!, Long asked Kristal to marry him.
 Kristal ran out of the ring, crying, but later agreed to marry him.
-On the July 27, 2007 episode of SmackDown!, Ron Simmons was named the best man for "Theodore Rufus Long" and Kristal's wedding on the September 21, 2007 episode of SmackDown! emanating from Long's hometown of Atlanta, Georgia.
+At Vengeance: Night of Champions, Long appeared after Edge lost a Last Chance match for the World Heavyweight Championship against Batista via disqualification as a result of a low blow and restarted the match, with the disqualification and countout rule waived.
+On the July 27 episode of SmackDown!, Ron Simmons was named the best man for "Theodore Rufus Long" and Kristal's wedding on the September 21 episode of SmackDown! emanating from Long's hometown of Atlanta, Georgia.
 The wedding was not completed, however, due to constant disruptions and Long having a heart attack just as he started to say "I do".
 He then fell into a coma.
 The storyline never finished out as planned as Marshall left the WWE shortly afterwards due to creative differences.
-Long returned on the November 30, 2007 episode of SmackDown! as the assistant general manager and made a match at Armageddon for the World Heavyweight Championship.
-He started to feud with Guerrero over her position as the General Manager as she continued to favor Edge.
+Long returned on the November 30 episode of SmackDown! as the assistant general manager and made a match at Armageddon for the World Heavyweight Championship.
+He started to feud with Guerrero over her position as the general manager as she continued to favor Edge.
 On the May 16, 2008 episode of SmackDown, Long quit his role of assistant general manager.

-On the June 3, 2008 episode of ECW, it was announced that Long had become the new general manager of the ECW brand by order of the WWE board of directors.
+On the June 3 episode of ECW, it was announced that Long had become the new general manager of the ECW brand by order of the WWE board of directors.
+Long continued the New Talent Initiative, with a name-change to the New Superstar Initiative, which would see the debuts of Sheamus, Jack Swagger, Kofi Kingston, Evan Bourne, Tyler Reks, Trent Baretta, Caylen Croft, DJ Gabriel, Ricky Ortiz, Gavin Spears, Braden Walker and ECW referee Aaron Davis.

 On the April 7, 2009 episode of ECW, Long announced he was returning to SmackDown as general manager, with Tiffany replacing him on ECW.
 By doing this, he became the first person in the history of the company to have a second term as general manager.
-He made his official return to SmackDown on April 10, when he announced that the Hardys Matt and Jeff would face each other in the first-ever stretcher match in SmackDown history.
+He made his official return to SmackDown on April 10, when he announced that the Hardys (Matt and Jeff) would face each other in the first-ever stretcher match in SmackDown history.